Healthdirect Free Australian health advice you can count on.

 What foods and medicines are high in salt?

-Most salt in the Australian diet comes from eating processed and packaged foods.
-This is then followed by salt added at the table or during cooking.
+Most salt in the average Australian diet comes from eating processed and packaged foods.
+A much smaller amount comes from the salt that is added at the table or during cooking.

 • burgers and pizza

-• certain sauces, spreads and condiments, such as Vegemite and soy sauce
+• some sauces and spreads, such as Vegemite and soy sauce

 Are some types of salt healthier than others?

-There are different types of salt other than plain table salt, such as:
+There are many different types of salt, such as:

 • sea salt